SMLC-NYSBC/TARDIS/README.md

                                   prediction.
 The comparison is done by
                                   evaluating the distance of two filaments
                                   from each other.
-This parameter defines the maximum distance used to evaluate the
-                                  similarity between two splines based on
+This parameter defines the the maximum distance used to evaluate the similarity between two splines based on
                                   their coordinates [A].
                                   [default: 175]